FACT-Finder-Web-Components/documentation/markdown/3.x/en/documentation/include-scripts.md

 ```html
 <ff-record-list unresolved></ff-record-list>
 ```
-Also add suitable CSS rules to the top of the page before FACT-Finder Web Components are referenced.
+Also add suitable CSS rules to the top of the page before FactFinder Web Components are referenced.

 The following CSS snippet hides elements marked as unresolved (as well as their descendants) in the document: